 According to an article in the Journal of the European Academy of

 Dermatology and Venereology, cellulite (or Gynoid lipodystrophy) is skin dimpling and nodularity in the pelvic regions – specifically the butt, lower legs, and abdomen.
-It is common in 80-90% of adult women around the world, and although it is difficult to pinpoint the exact cause of cellulite, doctors say that they include changed in metabolism, physiology, diet and exercise habits, hormonal factors, genetic factors, and other causes.
+It is common in 80-90% of adult women around the world.
+Although it is difficult to pinpoint the exact cause of cellulite, doctors say that they include changes in metabolism, physiology, diet and exercise habits, hormonal factors, genetic factors, and other causes.

-Foam rolling, a form of self-myofascial release, is a form of self deep-tissue massage.
+Yes!!
+Foam rolling, a form of self-myofascial release, is a type of self deep-tissue massage.
 It can help work out “knotted” muscles, and increase blood and oxygen flow throughout the body.
-The same reasons that foam rolling helps after a strenuous workout also makes it great for eliminating cellulite: by foam rolling areas with cellulite, you’re massaging the fatty deposits underneath the surface of the skin, which helps to break up the interwoven fat fibers.
+The same reasons that foam rolling helps after a strenuous workout also makes it great for eliminating cellulite.
+By foam rolling areas with cellulite, you’re massaging the fatty deposits underneath the surface of the skin, which helps to break up the interwoven fat fibers.
 As a result, the connective tissue and fat fibers go back to normal, and the hypodermis reduces in size.
 This means smoother, more youthful skin.

 Foam rolling cellulite has been proved to be an effective treatment for women of all ages.
 It is so effective, in fact, that Michele Promaulayko, the editor-in-chief of Women’s Health, featured the technique in her book “20 Pounds Younger: The Life-Transforming Plan for a Fitter, Sexier You!“.